 AI Act and Legal Services: Compliance for German Law Firms

 Law firms are enthusiastic AI adopters—contract review, legal research, document drafting, due diligence.
 Most of this is lower risk under the AI Act.
 AI assists lawyers; lawyers make decisions.
 That’s the model the regulation contemplates.
+Our EU AI Act compliance overview explains the risk classification framework that determines which obligations apply to which tools.

 But legal AI has unique considerations around professional responsibility and access to justice.